luisgrana2/paddletenisAI/README.md

 ## Overview

 Welcome to the Paddle vs Tennis Classification Project!
-This project focuses on developing a machine learning model to distinguish between features of paddle and tennis sports.
+This project focuses on developing a machine learning model to distinguish between features (acceleration) of paddle and tennis sports.
 By leveraging advanced classification techniques, our goal is to accurately classify images into either the paddle or tennis category.
 This project is ideal for demonstrating skills in machine learning.

 ## Table of Contents